Iryna Venediktova: Coordination and internal transformations of the prosecutor's office

 As Prosecutor General, Venediktova resumed the coordinating role of the prosecutor’s office.

-On June 4, 2020, for the first time in 10 years under the chairmanship of Iryna Venediktova, the coordination meeting with the heads of law enforcement agencies on prevention of torture was held at the Office of the Prosecutor General.
+On 4 June 2020, for the first time in 10 years under the chairmanship of Venediktova, the coordination meeting with the heads of law enforcement agencies on prevention of torture was held at the Office of the Prosecutor General.

-On June 1, 2021, for the first time in 30 years, a coordination meeting was held on crimes committed by children and against children.
+On 1 June 2021, for the first time in 30 years, a coordination meeting was held on crimes committed by children and against children.

-Within the structure of the institution, the Department of Criminal Law Policy and Investment Protection, the specialized Environmental Prosecutor’s Office, a new specialized unit – the Department of Human Rights Protection in the Law enforcement and Penitentiary spheres were created.
-The specialization of prosecutors in the field of cybersecurity, combating domestic violence, etc. has also developed.
+Within the structure of the institution, the Department of Criminal Law Policy and Investment Protection, the specialised Environmental Prosecutor’s Office, a new specialised unit – the Department of Human Rights Protection in the Law enforcement and Penitentiary spheres were created.
+The specialisation of prosecutors in the field of cybersecurity, combating domestic violence, etc. has also developed.

-Iryna Venediktova actively implemented digitalization of processes: Electronic criminal proceedings, the Paperless system.
+Venediktova actively implemented digitalisation of processes: Electronic criminal proceedings, the Paperless system.
 On the web portal of the office started working interactive map "Statistics of criminal wrongfulness".

 Particular attention was paid to working with the public sector through sectoral platforms.
 Also, on the initiative of the Prosecutor General, platforms for combating crimes against journalists were created – in the office of the Prosecutor General and regional prosecutor's offices separate responsible for this direction were appointed.

-During the cadence of Iryna Venediktova, a museum of the prosecutor’s office and a children’s room were created within the walls of the Prosecutor General’s Office.
+During the cadence of Venediktova, a museum of the prosecutor’s office and a children’s room were created within the walls of the Prosecutor General’s Office.

 High-profile cases

 Venediktova took personal control of high-profile criminal proceedings, which are under the close attention of the public, including the cases of journalists and activists.

-On February 12, 2021, on behalf of Iryna Venediktova, prosecutors first reported case in which it was criminally charged MP of Ukraine for "button-pressing".
+On 12 February 2021, on behalf of Venediktova, prosecutors first reported case in which it was criminally charged MP of Ukraine for "button-pressing".
 In general, during the cadence of the Prosecutor General, criminal charges was filed to 10 MPs: cases verified from hooliganism to treason.

-On May 11, 2021, Prosecutor General Iryna Venediktova criminally charged on a case of treason and violation of the laws and customs of war (attempt to loot national resources in the Ukrainian Crimea) two MPs of the Ukrainian Parliament: Viktor Medvedchuk and Taras Kozak.
+On 11 May 2021, Prosecutor General Venediktova criminally charged on a case of treason and violation of the laws and customs of war (attempt to loot national resources in the Ukrainian Crimea) two MPs of the Ukrainian Parliament: Viktor Medvedchuk and Taras Kozak.
 In June 2022, the case against Viktor Medvechuk was filed to court.

-In early October 2021, Iryna Venediktova criminally charged MP of Ukraine Viktor Medvedchuk on a case of treason and facilitating to terrorist organizations, namely, by implementation of a criminal scheme for the supply of coal products from the temporarily occupied territories of Ukraine in the period late 2014 – early 2015.
+In early October 2021, Venediktova criminally charged MP of Ukraine Viktor Medvedchuk on a case of treason and facilitating to terrorist organisations, namely, by implementation of a criminal scheme for the supply of coal products from the temporarily occupied territories of Ukraine in the period late 2014 – early 2015.

-Medvedchuk was criminally charged for the third time by the Prosecutor General in July 2022 for the organization of the scheme of illegal flights between the Russian Federation and the occupied Crimea outside the Ukrainian state border crossing points.
+Medvedchuk was criminally charged for the third time by the Prosecutor General in July 2022 for the organisation of the scheme of illegal flights between the Russian Federation and the occupied Crimea outside the Ukrainian state border crossing points.
 According to investigators, in 2015, the MP repeatedly flew to Russian Federation by plane, and from there to the Crimea – by helicopter.